Source: Single-use plastics. A Roadmap for Sustainability. UN Environment Programme, 2018

 According to the waste management hierarchy, reuse is the third option, right after prevention and reduced use.
 Recycling is positioned further down the ladder, why then is this latter more commonly seen in the regulations and guidelines?

 Design for reuse

 When researching the reuse of products, it can be observed that recyclability receives more attention than circular approach reuse strategies.
 While recyclability is an important aspect to keep in mind during product design since recycling recovers the value of materials at the end-of-life stage.
 Reuse however ensures the maximum potential of materials beyond just using them in their first life cycle.
 By designing re-usable products, we also save the energy and resources that would be spent for producing single-use items, their disposal and end-of-life processing.

 The eventual re-usability of a product is determined in an early phase of design.
-At that moment a designer has to make a lot of choices which has implication for the products’ use and disposal.
-For a product to be fit for reuse, it has to be reliable, durable, often lightweight and able to preserve quality, therefore the choice of material is crucial.
+At that moment a designer has to make a lot of choices which has implications for the products’ use and disposal.
+For a product to be fit for reuse, it has to be reliable, durable, often lightweight, and able to preserve quality, therefore the choice of material is crucial.
 Considering modular design provides further advantages by making repair, refurbishment, and, in the end, also recycling easier.
-Some applications require special qualities for product protection, for example watertight containers for liquids.
-To nudge the customer into reusing the product, it needs to be convenient to use and to have good visual appearance to incentivise customers’ loyalty to the product.
+Some applications require special qualities for product protection, for example, watertight containers for liquids.
+To nudge the customer into reusing the product, it needs to be convenient to use and to have a good visual appearance to incentivise customers’ loyalty to the product.

-Obstacles for implementing multi-use products and packaging
+Obstacles to implementing multi-use products and packaging

 So far, we have come across several obstacles for the implementation of reusable solutions on a large scale.:

 - There is a gap in regulations.
 Clear targets for reusable products are missing in legislation and without the push from governments, it is difficult to accelerate the transition from single-use to a circular economy.